Add lines and arrows in Keynote on Mac

 Quickly change the appearance of the line: Click a preset line style at the top of the sidebar.

-Change the line type: Click the pop-up menu above Endpoints and choose an option.
+Change the line type: Click the pop-up menu above the end points and select an option.

 Adjust the line’s thickness: In the field to the right of the colour controls, click the arrows.

 Add an arrow, dot or other shape to the end of the line: Click one of the Endpoints pop-up menus, then choose a shape to place on the left or right endpoints.

 Add a shadow: Click the Shadow pop-up menu, then click one of the shadow effects.

 Add a reflection: Select the check next to Reflection.

 Adjust the line’s transparency: Drag the Opacity slider.

 If you can’t delete a line on a slide, it may have been added as a rule between lines of text.
 To learn how to remove it, see Add rules (lines) to separate text in Keynote on Mac.￼￼￼￼￼